 - Teachers With Apps - TWA founded in 2010 to help teachers, therapists, parents, and students wade through the vast number of educational apps being released on a daily basis.
 Every app is field-tested with a cross-section of students/teachers as part of our review process.
 Teachers With Apps is dedicated to the idea that quality mobile educational apps are the tools of the future but they need to be used responsibly.

-- Digital Story Time – Founded in December 2010, has over 600 reviews in a sortable database with individual ratings for animation, interactivity, originality, educational value, audio quality, bedtime, re-readability and extras.
-They now hosts guest posts by other review sites.
+- Digital Story Time - Founded in December 2010, has over 600 reviews in a sortable database with individual ratings for animation, interactivity, originality, educational value, audio quality, bedtime, re-readability, and extras.
+They now host guest posts by other review sites.

 - iMums - Consists of four mothers from different parts of the world dedicated to educating parents about the best digital stories, educational apps, fun games and technology products available for their children.
 We also offer the latest news in apps for kids, interesting articles, developer interviews, free apps and regular giveaways.